mplearning/slhogle.github.io/_posts/2017-04-03-slurm-array-job-trick.md

 sbatch --array 5-6 myscript.sbatch
 {% endhighlight %}

-which will have the slurm scheduler submit parallel jobs for you to make your jobs run quicker.
+which will have the slurm scheduler submit parallel jobs based on available resources for the array range of 5-6

-If your file aren't formatted with a number you can use this workaround.
+If your files aren't formatted with a number you can use this workaround.

 Glob the filenames you want to run operations on from whatever directory
 {% highlight bash %}